 Get Legal Help Now

 If you’ve been injured as a result of cosmetic surgery gone wrong, Wayne Wright LLP would like to hear from you today.
 We’ve been standing up for the rights of those who have been injured by medical negligence and malpractice for decades, and we’re here to help you get the justice that you deserve in a court of law.
-To arrange a free, no-obligation consultation with one of our experienced legal professionals, call us by phone, use our contact form to send an email, or click the live chat box on this page right now.
+To arrange a free, no-obligation consultation with one of our experienced medical malpractice attorneys, call us by phone, use our contact form to send an email, or click the live chat box on this page right now.